nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to display all the groups in TABS.
+1. User requests to list all the groups in TABS.
 2. TABS displays all the group with their respective members.

 &nbsp;&nbsp;